lzwjava/blog-source/notes/2025-08-09-jfif-jpg-hdr-en.md

 ---
-title: "JFIF: JPEG with Header"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'JFIF: JPEG with Header'
 translated: false
-generated: true
-image: false
 ---

 JFIF stands for **JPEG File Interchange Format** — it’s essentially a way of packaging JPEG-compressed image data so that different software and devices can exchange it reliably.